What is the entourage effect?

-A couple of years later, researcher Elizabeth Williamson provided evidence for the concept that “a whole or partially purified extract of a plant offers advantages over a single isolated ingredient.”1
+A couple of years later, researcher Elizabeth Williamson provided evidence for the concept that “a whole or partially purified extract of a plant offers advantages over a single isolated ingredient.”

-One of the examples used was the ability of CBD to attenuate some of THC’s side effects.
+One of the examples used was the ability of CBD to attenuate some of THC’s side effects when the cannabinoids interacted.
 She concluded that “this synergistic effect will become very important if cannabis becomes a medicine by reducing the often undesirable psychotropic side effects.”

 How does the entourage effect work?

-To explain how the entourage effect works, Dr. Russo cited a 2009 study from Germany that defined the way herbal synergy works in general, not just in cannabis.
-It described four main mechanisms, three of which are particularly relevant for cannabis:3
+To explain how the CBD entourage effect works, Dr. Russo cited a 2009 study from Germany that defined the way herbal synergy works in general, not just in cannabis.
+It described four main mechanisms, three of which are particularly relevant for cannabis.